anerli/langur/README.md

 This example plans for two different tasks instead of one, and also includes an additional behavior `Assume` which isn't included by default.
 The `Assume` behavior make several assumptions about any provided tasks before planning actually starts, for example "verbal_output_required: The output should be a verbal/textual representation of a cat's meow sound".

+In the future, there will be much more interesting and nontrivial variations of behavior available to use.

 If you want to define completely new behaviors, that's also possible within the Langur framework.
 Currently it may be a bit tricky, so if you're interested in learning more about that, please reach out to me on the [Langur Discord](https://discord.gg/wSBSP56V7U).